mfrabott/frabott-portfolio/README.md

 # frabott-portfolio

+## Overview

+This challenge was to create a personal portfolio website including certain specified criteria(below).
+While I do not have much to display at this point, over time I will be able to add to this webpage to demonstrate my abilities to potential employers.

 ## User Story

     AS AN employer
     I WANT to view a potential employee's deployed portfolio of work samples SO THAT I can review samples of their work and assess whether they're a good candidate for an open position

 ## Acceptance Criteria